 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More heavily discounted: Has been on the market for longer (launched in April 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the SX730 emerges as the winner of the match-up (14 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the SX730 is the clear winner of the contest (15 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.